imskm/kore-doc/api/miscellaneous.md

 | length | The maximum number of bytes that the destination buffer holds. |

 ### Returns
 The length of the original string.
-If this length is equal or larger then the destination buffer then truncation of the string has occurred.
+If this length is equal or larger than the destination buffer then truncation of the string has occurred.

 ---